How to Make Money on YouTube Shorts in 2026

 | Gaming Clips | Low-Moderate | Gamers looking for highlights, funny moments, and tips. | "Epic 'Warzone' clutch," "Hidden 'Minecraft' secrets." |

 Once you’ve landed on a niche that feels right, commit to it.
 Channel clarity is everything.
+If you are stuck choosing, our free niche finder tool can help you evaluate niches by CPM and competition.
 Viewers subscribe because they know exactly what they're going to get from you every time you post.

 The Shorts algorithm has one simple mission: keep people watching.
 Your job is to create videos that help it succeed.
 And the single most important metric for that is audience retention.